Julie Urquhart

 Buying a home is an exciting experience and I am honoured to have the opportunity to share this process and experience with you.

-You have my assurance that I will do everything I can to ensure that you have a positive buying experience.
+You have my assurance I will do everything I can to ensure you have a positive buying experience.